rahoulb/garcon/README.md

 For a flexible design it's useful to be able to switch those dependencies in and out.

-So instead of hard-coding your dependencies, use a service locator;
+So instead of hard-coding your dependencies or injecting them as a long trail of constructor parameters, use a service locator;
 register your services in the locator and tell it to fetch one for you when you need it.